BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 elided-assertion = elided           ; MUST represent an assertion.
 ~~~

+The `node` case can be discriminated from other Envelope case arms by the fact that it is the only one that is a CBOR array.

 ## Assertion Case Format

 An `assertion` case is used for each of the assertions on the subject of an Envelope.
 It is encoded as a CBOR map with exactly one map element: